garytbaker/E05a-Input/README.md

 # E05-Input
+I have finished this assignment and I put in quotes the notes of the assignment.

-This is an exercise to help you become accustomed to how Godot treats user input.
+"This is an exercise to help you become accustomed to how Godot treats user input.

 Instructions are as follows:
  - Fork and Clone this repository.
 Choose a location where it will be downloaded on your computer.